I accidentally wrote my first

 Conditions are the heart of all this decision-making, and they’re built

-with operators that give you True
+with operators that give you True or False.

 Let’s break it down!